A Biologically-Inspired Simultaneous Localization and Mapping System Based on LiDAR Sensor: Methodology

-In the mapping process, the information from the \LiDAR odometry, \LiDAR local view cells, and the pose cells are combined and accumulated to estimate the robot pose $\pose = (x, y, \theta)^T$ in the $\mathbb{R}^3$ space, and build a cognitive map as a topological graph of robot movement experiences.
-A node in the cognitive map is an experience node defined as a tuple of the states of the pose cells $\pc$, the local view cells $\viewCells$, and the pose estimate $\pose$:
+In the mapping process, the information from the \LiDAR odometry, \LiDAR boundary cells, and the pose cells are combined and accumulated to estimate the robot pose $\pose = (x, y, \theta)^T$ in the $\mathbb{R}^3$ space, and build a cognitive map as a topological graph of robot movement experiences.
+A node in the cognitive map is an experience node defined as a tuple of the states of the pose cells $\pc$, the boundary cells $\viewCells$, and the pose estimate $\pose$:

-After a period of robot movement, when a new local view is learned, a new experience node $\expNode^j$, seperate from the previous node $\expNode^i$, is created based on the pose change $\Delta \pose^{ij}$.
+After a period of robot movement, when a new boundary view is learned, a new experience node $\expNode^j$, separate from the previous node $\expNode^i$, is created based on the pose change $\Delta \pose^{ij}$.
 Then the two experience nodes are connected with a directed edge from $\expNode^i$ to $\expNode^j$ based on the pose transition $\link_{ij}$, which is defined as follows:

-When a learned local view is observed and loop closure is detected, a new transition between two existing experience nodes is established, which results in a new cycle in the cognitive map.
-The pose transition $\Delta \pose$ of each node and edge is accordingly updated as follows to distribute the accumulated odometry error over the trails, and update the pose estimate $\pose = (x, y, \theta)^T$ of the robot.
+When a learned boundary view is observed and loop closure is detected, a new transition between two existing experience nodes is established, which results in a closure in the cognitive map.
+The pose transition $\Delta \pose$ of each node and edge is accordingly updated as follows to distribute the accumulated odometry error over the loop trail, and update the pose estimate $\pose = (x, y, \theta)^T$ of the robot.

 where $a$ is a constant correction factor set to $0.5$, $N_f$ and $N_t$ are the number of the outgoing and incoming edges of $\expNode_i$.
 Hence, the cognitive map and the pose estimate $\pose$ are obtained and updated online as the output of the proposed \LiDAR-based biologically inspired SLAM system.